Misiek957/Translation/README.txt

 Translation Analysis App
 Creation of:
-Michal Nahlik, School of Engineering, University of Warwick, michal.nahlik@warwick.ac.uk Ewa Lelowicz-Nahlik, University of Portsmouth
+Michal Nahlik, School of Engineering, University of Warwick, michal.nahlik@warwick.ac.uk
+Ewa Lelowicz-Nahlik, University of Portsmouth, ewa.lelowicz@gmail.com

 This is a script designed to automate to an extent the process of analysing a large amount of translated text and offer a numerical score based on a human-defined collocation wordlist.
 This work is dedicated as assistance to the dissertation of Ewa Lelowicz-Nahlik of University of Portsmouth.